JoggApp/laravel-mail-viewer/README.md

 The package will automatically register itself.

-You will have to configure the package settings using the package's config file to use this package.
+You will have to add the mailables and configure the other settings using the package's config file in order to to use this package.
 You can publish the config file with:

 ```bash
 php artisan vendor:publish --provider="JoggApp\MailViewer\MailViewerServiceProvider"